 About Guarantees with Equity Release Schemes

 The main protection is the No Negative Equity Guarantee.
 As the name suggests, it means you can never owe more than your home is worth.
 In practice, it means your heirs to any inheritance cannot be left with debt.
-But it also means a significant portion of your properties value will go towards repaying the loan plus compounded interest, which in the worst-case scenario, could leave your heirs with nothing.
+But it also means a significant portion of your property’s value will go towards repaying the loan plus compounded interest, which in the worst-case scenario, could leave your heirs with nothing.

 It’s for that reason equity release must be done with careful consideration after an in-depth discussion with a qualified financial advisor.
-It’s best used as part of retirement planning and not a method of borrowing for emergency funding.
+It’s best used as part of retirement planning and not as a method of borrowing for emergency funding.

 You Can Also Benefit from the Right of Tenure Guarantee